-Welcome to one of New Zealand’s great surf towns where a laidback lifestyle, great coffee, boutique shops and a left-hand surf break will get you kicking off your shoes and enjoying the friendly coastal vibe in no time.
+Visit one of New Zealand’s great surf towns on tour with us where a laidback lifestyle, great coffee, boutique shops and a left-hand surf break will get you kicking off your shoes and enjoying the friendly coastal vibe in no time.
+Although we do not have direct Raglan tours from Auckland, Raglan is included as a tour stop on all our Haka Plus tours of the North Island.

 We’ll drive through a landscape of rolling green hills and farmland dotted with cows to get to Raglan, but once here, the ocean and the 13 km-long harbour is the main focus.